-Burnett County Outdoor Recreation Plan, 2004 Recommendations: This list needs verification The plan is divided into two sections.
+Burnett County Outdoor Recreation Plan, 2004 Recommendations

+The plan is divided into two sections.
 The first section discusses the projected needs by activity and makes some general recommendations that may be implemented by a variety of governmental units.
 Existing county parks, trails, and recreation facilities are analyzed in the next section, with more specific recommendations where applicable.
 The recommendations have been summarized in the following for document coordination